-As a supplement to more reliable methods of
+To complement more reliable methods of

 reducing skin exposure to ultraviolet (UV)